Cycling with Tour de France winner Cadel Evans

-It’s not every day you get the chance to cycle with a former Tour de France winner but on the day of Tuesday May 9th in London at the Adobe Digital Marketing Conference I got just that chance!
+It’s not every day you get the chance to cycle with a former Tour de France winner.
+But on the day of Tuesday May 9th in London at the Adobe Digital Marketing Conference I got just that chance!
+Meet Cadel Evans!

-Shortly after my initial application some good news came through, I was riding, but not on the supplied BMC bikes but on whatever I could get to London for 7:30 am.
+Shortly after my initial application some good news came through, I was riding.
+Not on the supplied BMC bikes but on whatever I could get to London for 7:30 am.
 That being my Brompton fold-up bike as it’s not easy to get anything full-size on the trains into London at that time of day!

 Once everybody had arrived, had tried out their bikes and supped a cup of wake-up coffee we were all set to go and headed off into the East London commuter traffic.
 After a few detours due to the group getting split up at various traffic lights we took a route down some graffitted canalpaths, close to the notoriously dangerous Bow roundabout.
 Here we decided wisely to hop off our bikes and use the pedestrian crossing.